dereke/dereke.github.io/_posts/2014-01-10-multiline-text-and-string-interpolation.markdown

             "and some more text"].join("\n");
 {% endhighlight %}

 JavaScript doesn't support any kind of advanced string handling (as of ECMAScript 5 version 6 supports Multi-line strings and Interpolation!) so to make it readable we have to handle it using the array syntax.
+At least this outputs without any extra indentation.

 *Note you can achieve multi line strings in JavaScript using the escape character to escape the line breaks This shouldn't be used for three reasons:*